-You can be forgiven if you think this heading “TESOL Vs TEFL” refers to some complex scientific formula, but to put your mind at ease, it simply relates to the differences between teaching English as a Second Language (TESOL) and Teaching English as a Foreign Language (TEFL)!
-As both categories are qualified, and professional certifications for teaching the English language, being aware of the differences between TEFL and TESOL could be considered significant.
+You can be forgiven if you think the heading “TESOL Vs TEFL” refers to some complex scientific formula, but to put your mind at ease, it simply relates to the differences between teaching English as a Second Language (TESOL) and Teaching English as a Foreign Language (TEFL).
+As both categories are qualified and professional certifications for teaching the English language, being aware of the differences between TEFL and TESOL could be considered significant.
 This is emphasised by a popular and demanding trend today for English to be taught in countries where it is not the native language.

-Like any educational process, teaching English is a highly regarded profession worldwide and today offers an immensely satisfying and financially rewarding career.
-This can be achieved by those with proficiency in English and who are capable of passing recognised international tests, designed to assess this proficiency.
-However, is the procedure influenced by an awareness of the differences between TESOL Vs TEFL?
+Like any educational process, teaching English is a highly regarded profession worldwide and offers an immensely satisfying and financially rewarding career.
+This can be achieved by those with proficiency in English and who are capable of passing recognised international tests designed to assess this proficiency.

 TESOL refers to all students whose primary language is not English, including minorities residing in the United States.
 In effect, those students who have settled in countries where English is not the home language!
 Comparatively, TESOL is generally associated with teaching students who have settled in countries where English is the native language.

-There are various reasons why many ambitious, adventurous people, who are seeking new and broader horizons, elect to enlist in a course that will enable them to expand their natural abilities, by teaching English in another country!
-However, it is natural for you to ask the question regarding what you can experience and gain by embarking on this self-development journey?
+There are various reasons why many ambitious, adventurous people, who are seeking new and broader horizons, elect to enlist in a course that will enable them to expand their natural abilities by teaching English in another country.
+The following are examples of what you can experience and gain by embarking on this self-development journey:

-- The enjoyment and personal development value gained from a broader perspective of living in another country.
+Enjoyment and personal development from the broader perspective of living in another country.

-TESOL Vs TEFL has similar values, and there can be no doubt that these certification courses prepare future educators.
-This not only applies to a unique teaching experience but in providing a valuable and ongoing learning adventure gained by travel!
-You are offered an open door of opportunity, to new cultures, languages and the chance of influencing the futures of many people, in a variety of countries, worldwide!
+TESOL and TEFL have similar values and there is no doubt that these certification courses prepare future educators.
+This not only applies to a unique teaching experience but in providing the valuable and ongoing learning adventure gained by travel!
+You are offered an open door of opportunity to new cultures, languages and the chance of influencing the futures of many people, in a variety of countries, worldwide!